ODIM-Project/ODIM/docs/README.md

 >**NOTE:**
-This guide provides success codes (200, 201, 202, 204) for all the referenced API operations.
+This guide provides success codes (200, 201, 202, 204) for all referenced API operations.
 For failed operations, refer to the error codes listed in this section.